-- 7. In the Waveform window, click the Go to Time 0 If button, then click the Zoom in a button repeatedly to zoom into the beginning of the simulation run. - 8.
-Continue to zoom in the Waveform window as needed, until you can see the reset signal asserted low, and you can see the waveform of the clock signals, sys_clk_p and sys_clk_n, as seen in Figure 26.
+- 7. In the Waveform window, click the Go to Time 0 button , then click the Zoom in button repeatedly to zoom into the beginning of the simulation run. - 8.
+Continue to zoom in the Waveform window as needed, until you can see the reset signal asserted low, and you can see the waveform of the clock signals, sys_clk_p and sys_clk_n, as seen in the following figure.